ITALIAN FILMS TO MAKE YOU LAUGH, CRY AND THINK – PART TWO

 - Lastly my first article on Italian Film: Italian Films to make you laugh, cry and think…(Part One)

-NOTE – in October, 2021 I’ll be in Sicily leading a tour for a very small group.
-It’s a ladies only trip.
-Always happy to work with clients (old and new) to create exceptional journeys in Italy.
+NOTE – in October, 2021 I took a small group of ladies on a tour of Sicily.
+We had a private visit of Palazzo Gangi which was completely spectacular.
+I’m always happy to work with clients (old and new) to create exceptional journeys in Italy.
 Slow Travel is the order of the day!
+This was the program – next departure probably June/October 2022: The Treasures of Sicily